 The hair-raising flight, which was 10 years in the making, required Jeb to drop from a helicopter and fly through the air at 120 mph to hit an apple-sized target suspended over the Great Wall of China.

-Live POV coverage of the jump was made possible using HEROCast™ technology designed by Vislink, the lightest, most compact wireless HD micro transmitter available.
-For the live aerial shots, two GoPro Hero4 Black cameras with the HEROCast BacPac transmitters were mounted on Jeb, one on his helmet with the standard antenna and the other chest mounted with an external 1watt amplifier and omni antenna.
+Live POV coverage of the jump was made possible using HEROCast™ technology designed by Vislink.
+It’s the lightest, most compact wireless HD micro transmitter available.
+HEROCast connects directly to the back of GoPro HERO 3+ Black and HERO 4 Silver and Black cameras and works with all the GoPro’s ecosystem of mounts to deliver the most versatile, mountable high-definition broadcast solution and is already changing the way broadcasters cover events by adding body worn and dynamic point of view shots.
+For the live aerial shots, two GoPro Hero4 Black cameras with the HEROCast BacPac transmitters were mounted on Jeb, one on his helmet with the standard antenna and the other chest mounted with an external 1 watt amplifier and omni antenna.
 A second wingsuit pilot, James Boole, followed with another HEROCast BacPac helmet mounted system and external Vislink 1 watt amplifier to capture the ‘in air’ wide shot.